 Learn from Others:

-Study other Ghost themes to see how they are built and gather inspiration for your own projects.
+Check out other Ghost themes to know how they are designed and seek ideas for your ventures.

 Use Version Control: